OpenModelica/OpenModelica/UsersGuide/source/profiler.rst

 user-defined functions as well as linear, non-linear and mixed equation systems are recorded.

-To start a simulation in this mode, just use the measureTime flag of the simulate command.
+To start a simulation in this mode, turn on profiling with the following command line flag

->>> simulate(modelname, measureTime = true)
+>>> setCommandLineOptions("--profiling=all")

 The generated report is in HTML format (with images in the SVG format), stored in a file modelname\_prof.html, but the XML database and measured